-Introduction A warm welcome to Fairfax.
+FAIRFAX SINCERITAS LABORIS Introduction A warm welcome to Fairfax.
 Thank you for expressing an interest in our Academy.
-As Head of Academy at Fairfax, I am incredibly proud of our students' achievements and the pride they take in every aspect of school life.
-I am confident that the high standards we have in behaviour, uniform, respect for one another and work ethic at Fairfax will equip your child for a bright and positive future.
+As Principal at Fairfax, I am incredibly proud of our students' achievements and the pride they take in every aspect of school life.
+I am confident that the high standards we have inbehaviour, uniform, respect for one another and work ethic at Fairfax will equip your childfor a bright and positive future.
 Through a traditional, rigorous curriculum, we prepare students effectively for the next stages in their education, employment or training, and through our established House System, we develop students' creativity, resilience, comradeship and determination.
-Our aim is to ensure that students have a rewarding experience at Fairfax whatever their strengths and learn to display the habits of ambition, respect, kindness and safety in all that they do.
-We pursue excellence in every aspect of school life and the Academy's motto 'Sinceritas Laboris' is fundamental to our success.
-MRS DEBORAH BUNN Head of Fairfax Academy
+Our aim is to ensure that students have a rewarding experience at Fairfax whatever their strengths and learn to display the habitsof ambition, respect, kindness and safety in all that they do.
+We pursue excellence in every aspect of school life and the Academy's motto 'Sinceritas Laboris' is fundamental to our success MR SEAN CASTLE Principal